-6.6 Migrant workers should be legalised, and a separate employment agreement should be drawn up to meet immigration requirements for foreign workers and international standards.
-Any deductions made should not jeopardise a DLW.
+Criterion (new) Guidance Migrant workers shall be legalised, and a separate employment agreement shall be drawn up to meet immigration 6.6 requirements for foreign workers and international standards.
+Any deductions made shall not jeopardise a DLW.
 Workers may voluntarily want to have their passports or identity documents held by the management for safekeeping purposes.
-In such cases, the documents should be returned to the workers upon request.
-There should be evidence of due diligence in applying this to all sub-contract workers and suppliers.

-National guidance should be used on contract substitution.

-Workers should enter into employment voluntarily and freely, without the threat of apenalty, and should have the freedom to terminate employment without penalty given reasonable notice or as per agreement.
-This is in accordance with ILO conventions: Forced Labour Convention, 1930 (No. 29); Protocol of 2014 to the Forced Labour Convention, 1930 (P029); Abolition of Forced Labour Convention, 1957 (No. 105); Forced Labour Recommendation, 2014 (No. 203)

-The specific labour policy should include:

-- Statement of the non-discriminatory practices - No contract substitution - Post-arrival orientation programme to focus especially on language, safety, labour laws, cultural practices etc. - Decent housing to be provided in accordance with national law or in their absence ILO Recommendation 115 - Fees related to recruitment and hiring of migrant workers
+In such cases, the documents shall be returned to the workers upon request.
+There shall be evidence of due diligence in applying this to all sub-contract workers and suppliers.
+National guidance shall be used on contract substitution.
+Workers shall enter into employment voluntarily and freely, without the threat of a penalty, and shall have the freedom to terminate employment without penalty given reasonable notice or as per agreement.
+This is in accordance with ILO conventions: Forced Labour Convention, 1930 (No. 29); Protocol of 2014 to the Forced Labour Convention, 1930 (P029); Abolition of Forced Labour Convention, 1957 (No. 105); Forced Labour Recommendation, 2014 (No. 203).
+The specific labour policy shall include: • Statement of the non-discriminatory practices.
+No contract substitution. • Post-arrival orientation programme to focus especially on language, safety, labour laws, cultural practices etc. • Decent housing to be provided in accordance with national law or in their absence ILO Recommendation 115.
+Fees related to recruitment and hiring of migrant workers.